Alaska has been a dream destination for me for so long.

 We also saw a pod of humpbacks on the way back but no flukes which is unusual for them as they are usually fluking all over the place.
 Oh well, you can’t win them all.

 And then we were back at the dock, our heads spinning from the amazingness of the day.
 I still can’t quite believe the diversity of marine life I was able to see.
 It really was like going on an aquatic safari.

-I honestly don’t know how any boat trip could possibly compare to my experience cruising Kenai Fjords National Park – what can beat seals floating on icebergs?
+I honestly don’t know how any boat trip could possibly compare to my experience cruising the Kenai Fjords – what can beat seals floating on icebergs?
 Glaciers calving in front of my eyes?
 Pods of orcas frolicking within spitting distance of our boat?